Herbal Lyme For Practitioners

 This training event is not suitable for patients however patient-focussed events can be found at Lyme Disease Alba.
 For enquiries or help with Lyme treatment please contact one of the herbalists at Napiers Lyme Clinic, the event host.

 Each of the three days runs from 09:00 to 17:30 as there is a lot to pack in.
 Your ticket price includes lunch and refreshments during the day, every day.
 More practical details can be found on EventBrite.
 The event carries 18 CPD points and a certificate of attendance can be provided.
 The aim of this course is to help practitioners become fully informed about all aspects of tick-bourne vector diseases such as Borrelia, Bartonella, Babesia, Rickettsia et al. and how to confidently treat patients both constitutionally and holistically, and also in a very targeted way harnessing the antibiotic and antiviral properties of herbs.
+We will be covering herbs used in both North America and Europe.

 Day One - Fri 8 May 2020